LLM Task Interference: An Initial Study on the Impact of Task-Switch in Conversational History: Experiments

-The sensitivity of different models to different task-switches can be compared fairly using the task-switch metric, $\tau(\cdot)$ The larger the value of $\tau(\cdot)$, the greater a model's sensitivity to a specific task-switch.
-In Table \ref{tab:results-mmluaa} and Table \ref{tab:results-rt}, Llama-7B usually has the highest sensitivity to task-switches with for example $\tau=3.37$ for a switch from MMLU AA to Rotten Tomatoes and $\tau=9.91$ for task-switch from Rotten Tomatoes to MMLU AA.
+In practice, where there is no access to ground-truth reference responses, the performance degradation of deployed models cannot be computed for real conversational task-switches, but instead the sensitivity of different models to different task-switches can be predicted using the reference-free task-switch metric, $\tau(\cdot)$, as introduced in \autoref{eqn:tau}.
+The larger the value of $\tau(\cdot)$, the greater a model's sensitivity to a specific task-switch.
+In \autoref{tab:results-mmluaa} and \autoref{tab:results-rt}, Llama-7B usually has the highest sensitivity to task-switches with for example $\tau=3.37$ for a switch from MMLU AA to Rotten Tomatoes and $\tau=9.91$ for task-switch from Rotten Tomatoes to MMLU AA.
 We observe a general trend between the change in accuracy and $\tau(\cdot)$ for task-switch scenarios for $T_t = $ Rotten Tomatoes where a negative change in performance also suggests very high task-switch sensitivity.
-In Figure~\ref{fig:ablation}, we plot the change in performance with increasing $T_h$ examples for MMLU AA dataset.
-Here we can clearly observe that in-context examples improve the predictive performance.
-Notably, the accuracy variation is more pronounced in smaller 7B models, likely due to their lower baseline performance, which is substantially improved by in-context learning.
+In \autoref{fig:ablation}, we plot the change in performance with increasing $T_h$ examples for MMLU AA dataset.
 Performance fluctuations for conversation history, $\mathbf h$, can stem from two primary factors: a significant drop in the predicted probability for the zero-shot response, $r^*$, or a notable increase in the probability for an alternative response, $r$.
 The latter can result in substantial performance change while maintaining low sensitivity, $\tau(\cdot)$.
 By analyzing both performance changes and task-switch sensitivity, we gain deeper insights into the models' adaptability to task-switches and the underlying dynamics influencing these shifts.